 Penn NROTC History

-The University of Pennsylvania and United States Navy and Marine Corps team have shared a long and distinguished history with each other that dates back to before the birth of the Nation.
-It was at the university that many great names in military history matriculated.
-Major Samuel Nicholas, the first Commandant of the Marine Corps attended Penn until 1752.
-The first Secretary of the Navy Benjamin Stoddert was a graduate of the class of 1977.
-Adolph E. Borie, class of 1825, served as Secretary of the Navy under Ulysses S Grant.
-Through no small part, these men helped shape the future for our Navy and Marine Corps and undoubtedly, the future of our Nation.
+The University of Pennsylvania and the United States Navy and Marine Corps share a long and distinguished history that dates back to the revolutionary war.
+The University of Pennsylvania has taught many famous military men including Major Samuel Nicholas, the first Commandant of the Marine Corps, the first Secretary of the Navy Benjamin Stoddert, Secretary of the Navy Adolph E. Borie, and many others.
+The military graduates of University of Pennsylvania have helped shape the course of the United States Navy and Marine Corps and history as a whole.

-It would be some time before the university would offer formal education in military science.
-In 1916 the university offered courses to young men in order to pursue a career in either the Army or Navy.
-However, it wasn’t until 1 August 1940, that the university president from 1930 to 1944, Thomas S. Gates, petitioned the Department of the Navy for a dedicated Naval ROTC Unit to be constructed at the University.
-Gates had personal interest in the Navy as his son Thomas S. Gates, Jr., who was a 1928 graduate of Penn, would serve as a Naval officer in WWII and later become Secretary of the Navy and Secretary of Defense under President Eisenhower.
-On 11 September 1940, Secretary of the Navy James Forrestal confirmed the formation of the ROTC Unit at the University of Pennsylvania.
+Although teaching many of the military's greatest minds, it was not until 1916 that the University began to offer courses specific to a career in the armed forces.
+On 1 August 1940, University President Thomas S. Gates, petitioned the Department of the Navy for a dedicated Naval ROTC Unit to be constructed at the University.
+Gates had personal interest in the Navy as his son Thomas S. Gates, Jr., a graduate of Penn, served as a Naval officer in WWII and later became Secretary of the Navy and Secretary of Defense under President Eisenhower.
+On 11 September 1940, Secretary of the Navy James Forrestal approved Gates' petition and created an NROTC Unit at the University of Pennsylvania.
 The first class was compromised of sixteen midshipmen and by 1942, only 2 years after its inception, the unit had more than 200 members.

-The Penn NROTC Unit has been commanded by 25 CO’s and has commissioned over 1,539 Ensigns and 2nd Lieutenants; over 15 of which have attained the rank of flag or general officer.
-Also, one graduate became an astronaut.
+The Penn NROTC Unit has been commanded by 30 CO’s and has commissioned over 1,539 Ensigns and 2nd Lieutenants.
+More than 15 graduates have attained the rank of general or flag officer and one even became an astronaut.
 The unit is sponsored by three fleet commands; USS Laboon (DDG-58), USS Philadelphia (SSN-690), and VFA-87 “War Party”.